mreineck/ducc/README.md

 ------------

-This library provides Python bindings for the most important functionality related to the HEALPix tesselation (<https://arxiv.org/abs/astro-ph/0409513>), except for spherical harmonic transforms, which are covered vy `ducc.sht`.
+This library provides Python bindings for the most important functionality related to the [HEALPix](https://arxiv.org/abs/astro-ph/0409513) tesselation, except for spherical harmonic transforms, which are covered by `ducc.sht`.

 The design goals are
 - similarity to the interface of the HEALPix C++ library